ericstrobl/CCI/README.md

 A constraint-based algorithm for causal discovery with cycles, latent variables and/or selection bias.
 CCI runs like FCI but can handle cycles.

+CCI discovers the maximal almost ancestral graph (MAAG) of a causal graph G, provided that the global Markov property and d-separation faithfulness holds according to G.

 Details: https://arxiv.org/abs/1805.02087

 # Installation